bobbytatum27/IMT-Hydra/README.md

 # Spring Quarter
 ## Week 2
 Questions for meeting
-* What times work best for undergrad meeting?
+* What times work best for undergrad meeting? _TBD_
-TBD
-* Can we just use the GPS to set system time of the SBCs?
-Do we need 1pps and if so how would we use it?
-Log 1pps pulse with measurement logs and sync them up later Find out how to connect GPS with Latte Pandas
+* Can we just use the GPS to set system time of the SBCs? _Do we need 1pps and if so how would we use it?
+Log 1pps pulse with measurement logs and sync them up later.
+Find out how to connect GPS with Latte Pandas._
-* What logging convention should we use (for cams, for SITA/MET1)?
+* What logging convention should we use (for cams, for SITA/MET1)? _Low data rate.
+Human readable.
+Serves as activity log for cameras._
-Low data rate
-Human readable
-Serves as activity log for cameras
-* Recruiting
-Job posting
-Share with student-orgs: ACM, Triton Robotics (tritonrobotics@ucsd.edu)
+* Recruiting: _Job posting.
+Share with student-orgs: ACM, Triton Robotics (tritonrobotics@ucsd.edu)._

 - [ ] GPS time logging for RPi and LPs
 - [ ] Reimplement bubblecam using composition (vs inheritance)